eonu/string-builder/README.md

 ## Methods

-There are three new methods in this extension of the `String` class:
+There are four new methods in this extension of the `String` class:

 ### Instance methods